Slarper/Alchemy/README.md

 ## License

 Is available under the MIT license.
-Feel free to learn from it and incorporate it in your own projects.